-Nonoperating revenue increased by \$5.4 million, due almost entirely to increased investment returns.
-Again, this year the Tollway received an interest rebate from the federal treasury relating to bonds which were issued as Build America Bonds.
-The 2017 rebate totaled \$15.1 million, substantially the same as 2016.
+Nonoperating revenue increased by \$8.9 million, due to increased investment returns and increased intergovernmental agreement revenue.
+Again, this year the Tollway received an interest rebate from the U.S. Department of the Treasury relating to bonds which were issued as Build America Bonds.
+The 2019 rebate totaled \$13.6 million, down from \$15.2 million in 2018.

-Nonoperating expenses increased by \$6.7 million, due mainly to increased interest and amortization of financing costs due to additional bond issues.
+Nonoperating expenses increased by \$14.7 million, due to increased interest and amortization of financing costs and increased intergovernmental agreement expense.

-The net nonoperating revenues (expense) increased this year by 0.6% from (\$220.1) million in 2016 to (\$221.5) million for 2017, due to the variances noted above.
+The net nonoperating expenses increased this year by 2.5% from \$234.4 million in 2018 to \$240.1 million for 2019, due to the variances noted above.